docentYT/Discord.js-bot-template/readme.md

         .setName('ping') //Command name
         .setDescription('Replies with Pong!'), //Command description
-    testOnly: true, // If true, slash command will be added only to the test guild. async execute({ interaction, guild, member, user, channel, client } ) {
+    testOnly: true, // If true, slash command will be added only to the test guild.
+    requiredPermissions: ['ADMINISTRATOR'], // Array of permissions that allow you to run the command. async execute({ interaction, guild, member, user, channel, client } ) {
         await interaction.reply('Pong!');
     },